Frequently Asked Questions

 3. Which are the main selection criteria?

 In principal, eligibility depends on the quality of your social scientific degree resulting from a four year fulltime programme, a strong academic record, sufficient English skills and relevant professional experience in fields like e.g. development assistance, public administration, human rights or civil society work.
 We require at least one year of professional full-time work experience in a field relevant to our Master's.

 4. Do I need to have German language skills?

 No, this is not a formal requirement.
 The language of instruction and all examination is English.
-Knowledge of German is, of course, an advantage if you live in Germany (English is not any official language).
+Knowledge of German is, of course, an advantage if you live in Germany (English is not an official language).
 Students who study with a PPGG scholarship take part in a compulsory half-year German course in advance of the studying programme.

 5. When does the programme start?

-The language courses for HSP-scholarship-holders start in April each year and the first study period starts in October each year and lasts until the September the subsequent year.
+The German language courses for DAAD Helmut-Schmidt-Programme scholarship holders start in April each year and the first study period starts in October each year and lasts until September of the subsequent year.

 6. If I want to apply as "self-financed candidate", how much costs do I have to calculate?